To pay more than minimum wage or not to pay more than minimum wage?

-Small businesses and their owners, especially those not involved with e-commerce, are often deeply rooted in their local communities.
+Small businesses and their owners are often deeply rooted in their local communities.
 Communities, where word-of-mouth can become one of the most effective means of advertising.
 It can often make or break a company.
 In short: you want people saying good things about you.
 Paying employees more than minimum wage is one way of doing that, because—as Rieva Lesonsky says—“if you are a business owner, you are trying to do business with everyone in the community… How you treat your employees is going to impact how people are going to think about you.”
 Why?
 Well, Lesonsky explains further, “Your employees don’t exist in vacuums.
 They all have friends, they all have family.”

 2. It Gets You Great Workers

 Without fail, every single author used that adage we’ve all heard before: “You get what you pay for.”
 Paying more money gets you better workers, and as a small business owner, Lesonsky says, “if you’re going to make a commitment to grow your business, you have to hire the best people that you can afford.”

 That, to her, doesn’t mean worrying about if you’re paying too much if you’re paying more than minimum wage.
 Eric Tyson supports her in that, stressing that penny pinching isn’t going to help you in the long run.
 “You might think ‘Wow, I’m really smart.
 I figured out how to save $2 to $4 dollars an hour’ … but it may be you’re ending up with employees who are less productive and less committed to the work.”
 You could wind up not getting the kind of worker that will “provide the quality of service, or expertise, that you want,” Tyson says.
 At the end of the day you want people who, as Lesonsky puts it, “can help take your business to the next level.”
 Paying more than minimum wage can help you get those kinds of workers.